A healthy, gluten-free ramen soup to enjoy instead of commercially packaged versions that are fried and contain MSG and sugar.

-Head researcher Hyun Joon Shin MD, a clinical cardiology fellow at Baylor University and a nutrition epidemiology PhD from the Harvard School of Public Health and his team uncovered a disturbing association between eating instant noodles two or more times a week and development of cardiometabolic syndrome, which raises a person’s likelihood, particularly if that person is female, of developing heart disease and other metabolic health woes.
+Head researcher Hyun Joon Shin MD, a clinical cardiology fellow at Baylor University and a nutrition epidemiology PhD from the Harvard School of Public Health and his team uncovered a disturbing association between eating instant noodles two or more times a week and development of cardiometabolic syndrome.
+This condition raises a person’s likelihood, particularly if that person is female, of developing heart disease and other metabolic health woes.

-Another potential problem with consuming commercial ramen noodles is the chemical called bisphenol A (BPA), which is used for packaging some ramen noodles brands.
-Studies have shown that BPA is an estrogen mimicker and endocrine disruptor as it interferes with hormone messaging within the body.
-BPA free packaging is likely no safeguard as chemicals that replace BPA in food packaging like BPS have been shown to have the same and perhaps even worse hormone disrupting effects.
+Another potential problem with consuming commercial ramen noodles is the chemical called bisphenol A (BPA).
+Food manufacturers use these chemical for packaging some ramen noodles brands.
+Studies have shown that BPA is an estrogen mimicker and endocrine disruptor.
+It interferes with hormone messaging within the body.
+BPA free packaging is likely no safeguard!
+The reason is that the chemicals that replace BPA in food packaging like BPS have the same and perhaps even worse hormone disrupting effects.

-If you love ramen soup and wish to avoid the health problems associated with consuming it regularly, try this homemade version instead that can give you a hot bowl of tasty instant noodles fast without the MSG, sugar, or cardiovascular risks!
+If you love ramen soup and wish to avoid the health problems associated with consuming it regularly, try this homemade version instead.
+It can give you a hot bowl of tasty instant noodles fast without the MSG, sugar, or cardiovascular risks!

 Ramen Soup (healthy, homemade and gluten free)